dclong/blog/misc/content/2019-03-09-ensure-capturing-log-of-applications.markdown

 There is some issue with this approach.
 If an exception throws in `some_command arg1 arg2`,
-no log is redicted into the log file as the rediction happens after `some_command` runs sucessfully.
+no log is redirected into the log file as the redirection happens after `some_command` runs sucessfully.
 One way to fix the issue is to let the underlying application log into files. directly instead of relying on shell redirection.
 However,